A Novel C2 Screw Trajectory: Preliminary Anatomic Feasibility And Biomechanical Comparison

 Digital Object Identifier (DOI)

 Dou, Ning Ning; Lehrman, Jennifer N.; Newcomb, Anna G.U.S.; and Kelly, Brian P., "A Novel C2 Screw Trajectory: Preliminary Anatomic Feasibility And Biomechanical Comparison" (2018).
-Neurobiology.
+Translational Neuroscience.
 103.